brillout/goldpage/docs/readme.template.md

   you can start writing your prototype and decide later which app type is right for you.
   No more endless research whether you should go for a static website or SSR.
 - **Any view tool** -
-  Goldpage can be used any view framework (React, Vue, RNW, Svelte, ...), any view library (Redux, Vuex, GraphQL, ...) and any server framewok (Express, Koa, Hapi, ...).
+  Goldpage can be used any view framework (React, Vue, RNW, Svelte, ...) any view library (Redux, Vuex, GraphQL, ...).
 - **Backend First Apps** -
-  Goldpage introduces app type &mdash; the [Backend First App (BFA)](/docs/bfa.md#readme).
+  Goldpage introduces a new app type &mdash; the [Backend First App (BFA)](/docs/bfa.md#readme).
   A BFA uses the view framework (React, Vue, ...) primarly as an HTML template engine and interactivity is used scarcely.
   For increased productivity and performance.